OpenZeppelin/Event-Scanner/README.md

 - Ensure you create streams via `create_event_stream()` before calling `scan_latest*` so listeners are registered.
 <!-- TODO: uncomment once implemented - The function returns after delivering the messages; to continuously stream new blocks, use `scan_latest_then_live`. -->

 ---

+### Reorg behavior

+The scanner includes simple reorg handling across modes:

+- **Historical**: While syncing ranges, the scanner verifies continuity.
+If a reorg is detected, it rewinds by `with_reorg_rewind_depth` blocks and resumes forward syncing.
+- **Historical → Live**: After historical catch-up to a confirmed tip, live streaming starts from the cutoff.
+Any buffered blocks ≤ cutoff are discarded, and only new confirmed blocks are forwarded.
+- **Live**: On detecting a reorg, the scanner emits `ScannerStatus::ReorgDetected` and recalculates the confirmed window based on `with_block_confirmations`, re-sending the corrected confirmed range.

+Configuration knobs:

+- `with_reorg_rewind_depth(depth: u64)` — how far to rewind when a reorg is detected during historical/rewind flows.
+- `with_block_confirmations(n: u64)` — how many confirmations to wait before treating a block as confirmed during live streaming and when transitioning from historical to live.

+Notes on `scan_latest`:

+- `scan_latest` and `scan_latest_in_range` perform a reverse-ordered rewind over the requested range and periodically check the tip.
+On reorg, they emit `ScannerStatus::ReorgDetected`, reset to the updated tip, and continue until completion.
+Final delivery to listeners is in chronological order.

+---